sidh-crypto/sike.org/src/index.md

   isogeny problem with torsion point information](https://eprint.iacr.org/2021/153), Feb.
 2021.

+- Patrick Longa, Wen Wang, and Jakub Szefer.
+  [The cost to break SIKE: A comparative hardware-based analysis with AES and SHA-3](https://eprint.iacr.org/2020/1457), Nov.
+2020.
+  Published in CRYPTO 2021.

 - Hiroshi Onuki, Yusuke Aikawa and Tsuyoshi Takagi.
 [The existence of cycles in the supersingular isogeny graphs Used in SIKE](https://eprint.iacr.org/2020/439), Aug.
 2020.